 This service is available for as long as an alumnus maintains a valid email address with us.
-For more information, refer to our Online Support Quick Facts.
+Additionally, these video series can be found on our Youtube Page.

 Returning home after treatment is often the hardest part for our clients and people in recovery.
 In response to this challenge, we offer recovery coaches to help alumni stay active and engaged in their personal recovery.
 Clients are able to choose their recovery coach based on the coach’s specializations (e.g. career or relationship coaching).
 Coaches are available for in-person (if you choose a coach in your home community), phone, and Skype (online) appointments.

-Our alumni coordinators are accessible 24/7 via phone calls, texting, and email for long-term support and care and in times of crisis.
-They will connect you with local recovery services in your area, update you on SCHC support meetings and dinners in your area, and support you in overcoming any challenges your experiencing.
+Our alumni coordinators are accessible 24/7 via phone call, text, and email for long-term support and care and in times of struggle and crisis.
+They will connect you with local recovery services in your area, update you on SCHC support meetings and dinners happening in your area, and support you in overcoming any challenges your experiencing.
 These services allow us to offer our alumni a lifeline that lets them stay in constant contact with us.
 Photos and special events are just some of things regularly shared between alumni and our Alumni Program.
-Clients receive the alumni phone number and our secondary client services line before they leave SCHC.
+Clients receive the alumni support phone number and our secondary support line before they leave SCHC.

 Throughout the year, our Alumni Manager travels to major cities in Canada to host complimentary dinners for our alumni in that area.
 Currently, alumni dinners are offered 3-4 times a year in Vancouver, Victoria, Kelowna, Edmonton, Calgary, Saskatoon, Regina, Winnipeg, Ottawa, and Toronto.

-Weekly and bi-weekly alumni support meetings are available across Canada as a way to connect alumni with one another and let them re-experience the power of a peer group.
+Weekly and bi-weekly alumni support meetings are available across Canada as a way to connect alumni with one another and let them re-experience the power of the peer group.
 These meetings are facilitated by counsellors and recovery coaches.

 Sunshine Coast Health Centre sponsors the non-profit, Sober Sports, which offers sports for individuals recovery in select cities.
 These activities, such as floor hockey, are designed so that men can reconnect with other Sunshine Coast Health Centre alumni, be physically active, and have fun all at the same time!
 For more information, visit Sober Sports.